Alibaba's founders set up charitable trust seen valued at $3 billion

-Jack Ma, Alibaba's founder and executive chair, and Joe Tsai, a co-founder of Alibaba, created the trust that will be funded by share options they own that represent about 2 percent of Alibaba's equity, the company said in a statement on its microblog on Thursday.
+Jack Ma, Alibaba's founder and executive chair, and Joe Tsai, a co-founder of Alibaba, created the trust that will be funded by share options that represent about 2 percent of their combined equity in Alibaba, the company said in a statement on its microblog on Thursday.

 Alibaba did not give a value for the investment.
 The trust is being set up as Alibaba prepares for a highly anticipated initial public offering that could value the company at $151 billion, according to analysts.
 That would give the trust a value of $3.02 billion.